Cult image: Abrahamic religions

+The term idol, usually pejorative in English (except in Indian English where it usually carries no hostile implication), is an image or representation of a god used as an object of worship, while idolatry is the worship of an "idol" as though it were God.
+Anthropologists reporting on many cultures are generally sceptical that images themselves are in fact regarded as deities within religions, rather than representations of deities; this, however, has been since antiquity the recurrent charge of those opposed to religious images.

 Judaism

 Judaism emphatically forbids idolatry, and considers it one of the gravest sins.

 Judaism is aniconic, meaning any physical depiction of God whatsoever is disallowed; this likewise applies to cult images.
 The prohibition of idols within Judaism is so severe that numerous stipulations exist which are beyond simply concerning their use: Jews cannot eat anything offered to an idol as a libation, cannot move openly in places where idols are present, and cannot interact with idol worshippers within certain timeframes of idolatrous festivals or gatherings.

 As time progressed and the religious traditions which the Jews were exposed to diversified, what was considered "idolatry" was subject to some debate.
 In the Mishnah and Talmud, idolatry is defined as worshipping a graven image through the actions of both typical idol worshippers, and through actions customarily reserved for worship of the Jewish God in the Temple in Jerusalem, such as prostrating, sacrificing animals, offering incense, or sprinkling animal blood on altars.
 Kissing, embracing, or "honoring" an idol, while not considered idolatry per se, was still forbidden.